-A “secure” cloud storage provider not so “secure” for customers after all.
+A “secure” cloud storage provider is not so “secure” for customers after all.

 According to vpnMentor‘s research team, the database was owned by Data Deposit Box., a Canadian secure cloud storage provider.
 An in-depth analysis by the team revealed that the misconfigured S3 bucket contained around 270,000 personal files uploaded by the company’s customers using its secure cloud storage service.

-The worrisome part is that among other sensitive data such as usernames, passwords, IP addresses, email addresses and globally unique identifiers for resources (GUIDs), the database also contained PII (personally identifiable information) of customers – All in plain-text format.
+If a company claims to be one of the most secure cloud storage providers then it should stand by its word.
+However, in this incident, the worrisome part is that among other sensitive data such as usernames, passwords, IP addresses, email addresses, and globally unique identifiers for resources (GUIDs), the database also contained PII (personally identifiable information) of customers – All in plain-text format.

-Although it is unclear if the database was accessed by third-party with malicious intent, if it was, it exposes customers to real-life blackmailing, extortion, and identity theft-related scams.
+Although it is unclear if the database was accessed by a third party with malicious intent, if it was, it exposes customers to real-life blackmailing, extortion, and identity theft-related scams.
 An attacker can also use exposed login credentials to hack victims’ accounts on other websites in case they are using the same password.

 As for Data Deposit Box, the incident can be devastating starting with GDPR and customers mistrust who uploaded their highly sensitive records on the site.